Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Results

 \subsection{Performance with fingerprinting dataset}

-Figure \ref{fig:other-spring} presents a comparison between our CFPT and TabAutoDrift methods and with state-of-the-art predictors that exist in the literature.
-The best performing method is the TabAutoDrift, that achieves a total reward of $4.4$.
-The CFPT technique follows with $4.28$, the ADWIN with $4$, the DDM with $3.88$ and the CUSUM with $3.6$.
+Figure \ref{fig:other-spring} presents a comparison between our \textit{CFPT} and \textit{TabAutoDrift} detectors and with state-of-the-art predictors that exist in the literature.
+To test our detectors, we run $200$ experiments, using the same configuration options, and we measure the mean, higher, and lower performance.
+On the other hand, the state-of-the art detectors produce the same results in every experiment, since they are designed to assess whether two input distributions differ and thus, their output is deterministic.

-Table~\ref{tab:spring-pred} reports the ability of each detector to correctly signal a retraining event when concept drift actually occurs and to remain silent when the data is stable alongside the number of false positive retraining alarms and missed drifts as false negatives.
-From these counts we derive precision, recall and the F1 score.
-In practical terms, our TabAutoDrift detector correctly issued nine out of ten retrain signals when the model had actually drifted, while never raising a false alarm resulting in perfect precision of $1.00$ and a high recall of $0.90$, and an F1 score of $0.95$.
-CFPT likewise avoids all false retraining alerts, but catches only eight of ten drifts with recall of $0.80$ and F1 score of $0.89$.
+The best performing method is the \textit{TabAutoDrift}, that achieves a total reward of $4.4$.
+The \textit{CFPT} technique follows with $4.28$, the ADWIN with $4$, the DDM with $3.88$ and the CUSUM with $3.6$.
+In terms of performance variation, both \textit{TabAutoDrift} and \textit{CFPT} deviate slightly from their mean values by $0.15$ and $0.1$ correspondingly.

-By contrast, classical statistical methods exhibit clear shortcomings in detecting concept drift and triggering "alarm" for retraining.
-PageHinckley and STEPD generate retraining requests with the lowest F1 scores of $0.49$ and $0.52$ respectively.
-In contrast ADWIN, CUSUM and DDM achieve F1 scores of $0.60$, $0.63$ and $0.7$, which is significantly lower compared to our proposed methods.
-In an environment where both missed drifts and unwarranted retraining incur operational costs, TabAutoDrift’s ability to maintain zero false positives while capturing the vast majority of drifts demonstrates a decisive advantage.
-These results underscore the value of learning-based detectors for minimizing retraining overhead without sacrificing drift sensitivity.
+Table~\ref{tab:spring-pred} reports, for each detector, the true and false retraining triggers together with the resulting precision, recall, and F1 score.
+The principal result is that both proposed detectors attain an F1 score of $0.94$ (\textit{TabAutoDrift}) and $0.88$ (\textit{CFPT}) while raising no false retraining alarms, whereas the strongest classical detector, DDM, attains only $0.70$ and the remaining baselines fall between $0.49$ and $0.63$.
+In a setting in which both missed drifts and unwarranted retraining incur operational cost, the ability to maintain zero false positives while capturing the majority of drifts constitutes a decisive advantage, as it minimizes wasted retraining overhead without sacrificing drift sensitivity.